jordancoblin/rl-notes/chapter4.md

 Continuous states/action spaces -> quantize/bin into finite spaces.

 Key idea: use value function to structure policy search -> DP can be used to compute value functions, by splitting into sub-problems (recursive definition).
+I.e. estimates value of states based on values of successor states -> we call this _bootstrapping_.

 ### 4.1 Policy Evaluation
 Prediction problem -> computing the value function.